PBertinJohannet/Mona/README.md

 ## Fixing a type

 Mona does not support recursion in types.
-You have to use the fix notation.
+You have to use Fix.

 ```
 data Nat = Nat (Fix Maybe);